Crop Farmer

 • Research and purchase seeds to plant for the season

-• Train employees on how to identify crop pests and diseases
+• Train employees to identify crop pests and diseases and protect crops safely

-• Manage finances and ensure employees and expenses are paid on time
+• Manage finances and make sure employees and expenses are paid on time

-• Oversee and participate in planting and harvesting
+• Oversee and take part in planting and harvesting

-• Understand fertilizer and pesticide requirements, and make decisions about applications
+• Understand fertilizer and pesticide needs and make careful decisions to protect the environment

-• Manage our crops throughout the growing season, and coordinate the sale and transportation of crops after harvest
+• Manage crops throughout the growing season and coordinate the sale and transportation after harvest

-• Research crop and machinery innovations, and keep up to speed on industry trends and global crop markets
+• Research new crop types, machinery, and technology and stay updated on industry trends and global crop markets

 Education & Training

-• While no post-secondary education is required, a college or university degree in an agriculture-related field is very beneficial.
+• While post-secondary education is not required, a college or university degree in agriculture, agronomy, or a related field is very helpful.

 100all